 We presented a novel approach to image labeling, formulated in a smooth geometric setting.
-The approach contrasts with etablished convex and non-convex relaxations of the image labeling problem through smoothness and geometric averaging.
-The numerics boil down to parallel sparse updates, that maximize the objective along an interior path in the feasible set of assignments and finally return a labeling.
+The approach contrasts with established convex and non-convex relaxations of the image labeling problem through smoothness and geometric averaging.
+The numerics boil down to parallel sparse updates that maximize the objective along an interior path in the feasible set of assignments and finally return a labeling.
 Although an elementary first-order approximation of the gradient flow was only used, the convergence rate seems competitive.
-In particular, a large number of labels, like in Section 4.4, does not slow down convergence as is the case of convex relaxations.
-All aspects specific to an application domain are represented by a single distance matrix D and a single user parameter $\rho$ .
-This flexibility and the absence ad-hoc tuning parameters should promote applications of the approach to various image labeling problems.
+In particular, a large number of labels, like in Sect.
+4.4, does not slow down convergence as is the case of convex relaxations.
+All aspects specific to an application domain are represented by a single distance matrix D and a single user parameter ρ .
+This flexibility and the absence of ad hoc tuning parameters whose values do not have an intrinsic meaning should promote applications of the approach to various image labeling problems.